ddigiorg/htm-python/notes.md

 #####Overlap

 Determine the overlap score by summing the proximal synapse values of each column.
-+ If a synapse permanance is above the threshold and the input SDR value at that synapse address is 1, then the synapse value is 1.
++ Synapse value is 1 if synapse permanence > theshold and the input value at that synapse address is 1
-+ If a synapse permanance is below the threshold or the input SDR value at that synapse address is 0, then the synapse value is 0.
++ Synapse value is 0 if synapse permanence < threshold or the input value at that synapse address is 0

 #####Inhibition